-In the autumn of 2008, after more than 50 years providing multidisciplinary care for patients with disabilities, the University of Pittsburgh School of Dental Medicine formally dedicated the Center for Patients with Special Needs.
-In 2014 we celebrated the sixth anniversary of the Center and the opening of a new pediatric facility in the Department of Pediatric Dentistry.
-This illustrates once more why this school is one of the nation’s leading dental schools.
-Pitt Dental Medicine has been at the forefront of providing care to patients with special needs as we educate students, residents, faculty, staff and clinicians within the community about the sensitivites of caring for thos with special needs.
+In 2008, after more than 50 years providing multidisciplinary care for patients with disabilities, the University of Pittsburgh School of Dental Medicine formally dedicated the Center for Patients with Special Needs (CPSN) with University of Pittsburgh recognition as a Center of Excellence.
+In 2014, the Center celebrated its sixth anniversary with the opening of a new pediatric facility in the Pitt Dental Medicine Department of Pediatric Dentistry.
+This illustrates once more why Pitt Dental Medicine is one of the nation’s leading dental schools.
+Pitt Dental Medicine has been at the forefront of providing care to patients with special needs while educating students, residents, faculty, staff and clinicians in the community about the techniques of caring for those with special needs.

 Led by Dean Bernard J. Costello and supported by services provided by Pitt Dental Medicine’s Department of Dental Anesthesiology, the Center for Patients with Special Needs applies a multidisciplinary approach for both adult and pediatric patients.
-Our primary focus is to enable centralization of care and increase treatment capacity for patients with physical, developmental, neurological and behavioral disabilities.
+Pitt Dental Medicine CPSN provides centralized care and increases treatment capacity for patients with physical, developmental, neurological and behavioral disabilities.

-The goals of the Center for Patients with Special Needs are to:
+Goals of the Center for Patients with Special Needs

-- give patients with disabilities a home for continuing dental care; and
+- Give patients with disabilities a home for continuing dental care

-- train dental residents, pre-doctoral dental students and dental hygiene students in the care of special needs patients, thus increasing the number of special care dental providers in the general community.
+- Train dental residents, pre-doctoral dental students and dental hygiene students in the care of special needs patients in order to increase the number of special care dental providers in the general community.

-The focus at the School of Dental Medicine is to provide students with experience and skills in the application of modifications that enable safe, efficient and effective dental treatment of special needs patients.
+The School of Dental Medicine provides students with training, experience and skills in the application of modifications that enable safe, efficient and effective dental treatment of special needs patients.
 Students complete classroom training related to the care and understanding of special needs individuals.
-In addition, pre-doctoral dental students, dental hygiene students, and dental residents rotate through the Center, providing them with hands-on, supervised treatment.
-These hands-on clinical experiences are the core of the training program in the Center for Patients with Special Needs.
+In addition, pre-doctoral dental students, dental hygiene students, and dental residents rotate through the CPSN, providing them with hands-on, supervised treatment, which forms the core of the training program in the Center for Patients with Special Needs.

 Become a Patient at the Center for Patients with Special Needs

-The Center for Patients with Special Needs provides a full range of services, including cleanings and X-rays, restorative dentistry, endodontics (root canals) and oral surgery.
+The Center for Patients with Special Needs provides a full range of services, including dental cleanings and X-rays, restorative dentistry, root canals (endodontics,) and oral surgery.

 Oral health care is provided by pre-doctoral dental students, dental hygiene students and postgraduate residents from various disciplines.
-The parameters of care for special needs dentistry encompass all disciplines of dental care in conjunction with such departments as Pediatric Dentistry, Anesthesiology and other specialties.
-Patient management techniques offered will include, but are not limited to, behavior guidance and pharmacological management modalities such as nitrous oxide sedation, IV sedation and general anesthesia.
+The parameters of care for special needs dentistry encompass all disciplines of dental care in conjunction with such departments as Pediatric Dentistry, Dental Anesthesiology and other dental and medical specialties at Pitt Dental Medicine and UPMC.
+Patient management techniques may include, but are not limited to, behavior guidance and pharmacological management modalities such as nitrous oxide sedation, IV sedation and general anesthesia.

-Patients who do not require specialized care will be referred to other appropriate School of Dental Medicine clinics.
-Those who do not fit the out-patient or treatment criteria for the Center, or those who are non-compliant with University policies and procedures, may not receive care.
+Patients who do not require specialized care will be referred to other appropriate Pitt Dental Medicine clinics.
+Those who do not fit the patient or treatment criteria for the CPSN, or those who are non-compliant with University policies and procedures, may not receive care.

-Please bring with you the name(s) and dosage(s) of any medications currently being taken.
-Photo identification and all insurance information must also be brought with you.
+Please bring with you to your appointment the name(s) and dosage(s) of any medications currently being taken; photo identification; and all insurance information.
 Please arrive at least 15 minutes before your scheduled appointment to allow for registration.